Harbilt Electric Trucks: Acquisition

 The Crosby Valve and Engineering Co Ltd took over the Market Harborough Construction Company in 1959.
 Crosby was a European offshoot of an American company, which was based in Wembley, north west London.
 They were particularly interested in the industrial machining capacity which Harbilt had.
 Although they had administrative offices in the West End of London, enquiries about electric vehicles were still channelled to Market Harborough, and the Harbilt trade mark was retained.
 British Steel Piling (BSP), who were based in Claydon near Ipswich announced in December 1971 that they would be buying the Crosby Valve group for £1.8 million.
 T F Croxall was appointed as the new Chief Executive of the Crosby Valves and Harborough Construction part of the business in 1973.
 BSP changed their name to Edward Le Pas in the same year.

 By late 1974, Crosby Valves and Edward Le Pas had decided that they wanted to concentrate on other products besides electric trucks.
 The local management team, headed by Mike Warrington, decided to attempt a management buyout.
 There was considerable support from within the existing company, and with some outside financial backing, the company transferred to its new ownership in 1975.
 They moved to a factory on Rockingham Road, and traded briefly as McGibbon, as one of the backers was the former Northamptonshire cricketer Lewis McGibbon, until the registration of Harbilt Electric Trucks Ltd was completed.

 The new company won accreditation to British Standard 5750, which enabled them to produce vehicles for the Ministry of Defence (MoD).
 In late 1987, Fred W Davies, a Canadian who owned the Davies Magnet Group and York Trailers, was also trying to break into the MoD market, and saw the acquisition of Harbilt as a way to obtain their good reputation and their BS5750 accreditation quickly.
 Harbilt shares were trading at about £6, and he offered £11.
 The offer was accepted, and production moved to Corby, but Davies failed to win any MoD contracts, and lost interest in building electric vehicles.
 The business was put up for sale in 1989, and although John Bradshaw of Peterborough was keen to buy it, it was M&M Electric Vehicles of Atherstone who were successful.
+The company M & M Electric Vehicles (of Atherstone) was dissolved following liquidation in 2014.